-The total hazardous waste weighed in at 15,096 liter in FY2019 (FY2018: 14,270 liter).
-The 5.8% increase was largely attributed to the increase in the business activities whereby the bio-hazardous and medical waste generated were increased in tandem with the increase in services rendered.
+The total hazardous waste weighed in at 14,015 liter in FY2020 (FY2019: 15,096 liter).
+The 7.2% decrease was largely attributed to the decrease in the business activities as a result of COVID-19 pandemic whereby the bio-hazardous and medical waste generated decreased in tandem with the decrease in services rendered.
 There is no reporting for non-hazardous waste comprising of mainly paper waste, due to unavailable data.
-With that said, SMG is in the process of shifting towards a paperless working environment, coherent with the Group's strive to increase operational efficiency and to reduce reliance on storage space.
-These efforts have achieved good progress in FY2019 and approximately 90% of our clinics have adopted e-registration and electronic case notes.
+With that said, the Group aims to shift towards a paperless working environment, coherent with the Group's strive to increase operational efficiency and to reduce reliance on storage space.
+As at to date, 90% of SMG's clinics have adopted e-registration and electronic case notes and have substantially reduced paper usages.
+The Group continues to identify areas that can be digitalised and reduce paper waste.